Understanding the mind’s activities: Citta Vṛtti

 In the Viniyoga tradition passed down through Sri T. Krishnamacharya and his son TKV Desikachar, the word nirodha is understood not as suppression but as directing or channeling.
 Mr. Desikachar taught that nirodha describes a state in which the mind has moved so completely toward one area of focus that there is no room for distraction.
 It is absorption, not force.
 The mind becomes steady because it has been guided to and has found a direction.

 This is a hopeful teaching.
-It means we do not need to fight the mind.
-We need to prepare the system so that the mind becomes more directable, giving the mind something worthy to move toward.
-In the Viniyoga approach, we do this through breath-centered practice that is adapted to the individual. Āsana, prāṇāyāama, chanting, and meditation are all tools.
-None of them is a prescription for everyone.
-Each person arrives with a particular body, particular patterns of thinking, particular emotional tendencies, and particular goals.
-The practice is shaped to meet that person where they are.
+It means you do not need to fight the mind.
+You need to prepare the system so that the mind becomes more directable, giving your attention something worthy to move toward.
+In the Viniyoga approach, we do this through breath-centered practice that is adapted to the individual. Āsana, prāṇāyāma, chanting, and meditation are some of the tools we work with and each can be chosen or modified to help you in a meaningful way.
+You arrive to practice in your own particular body, patterns of thinking, particular emotional tendencies, and personal goals.
+The practice is shaped to meet you where you are.

 At Innermost Yoga, this understanding is central to how yoga therapy is approached.
 The mind is trained by various influences: parents, culture, teachers.
 These influences shape how we think and respond in the world, but so does our experience.
 Yoga does not erase those patterns.
 It works with them, gradually, by introducing new, carefully constructed experiences through practice.